On the $h$-majority dynamics with many opinions: Introduction

 \subsubsection{On the \hmaj dynamics.}

-As previously discussed, \cite{BerenbrinkCGHKR22} established the ``hierarchy'' of the \(h\)-majority dynamics when the number of opinions is \(k=2\), by showing that the \((h+1)\)-majority is ``faster'' than the \hmaj, and \cite{becchettiSimpleDynamicsPlurality2017} exhibited the lower bound of \(\Omega(k/h^2)\) rounds to reach consensus (that holds w.h.p.).
-Apart for the two aforementioned works, there is no theoretical result on the \hmaj dynamics, which makes it one of the open problems in opinion dynamics and population protocols. \cite{Shimizu2025} put the \hmaj dynamics in the ``Open Question'' section of their recent work, and wondered whether the techniques developed in \cite{Shimizu2025} applied to the \hmaj dynamics as well.
+As previously discussed, \cite{BerenbrinkCGHKR22} established the ``hierarchy'' of the \(h\)-majority dynamics when the number of opinions is \(k=2\), by showing that the \((h+1)\)-majority is ``faster'' than the \hmaj (both in the synchronous and asynchronou settings), and \cite{becchettiSimpleDynamicsPlurality2017} exhibited the lower bound of \(\Omega(k/h^2)\) rounds to reach consensus (that holds w.h.p.).
+Apart for the two aforementioned works, there is no theoretical result on the \hmaj dynamics for \(h \gg 1\), which makes it one of the open problems in consensus dynamics. \cite{Shimizu2025} put the \hmaj dynamics in the ``Open Question'' section of their recent work, and wondered whether the techniques developed in \cite{Shimizu2025} applied to the \hmaj dynamics as well.
 We do not know the answer to this question: As we will discuss in \cref{sec:intro:sketch}, in the \hmaj the main difficulty is to compute the expectation of \(\conf_{t+1}(i)\) conditional on the whole configuration \(\conf_t\) at the previous rounds, while this is straightforward when \(h = 3\) and is at the core of every paper analyzing the \threemaj dynamics \cite{BecchettiCNPT16,becchettiSimpleDynamicsPlurality2017,GhaffariL18,Shimizu2025,CooperMRSS25}.
 More in general, there is no non-trivial upper bound to the consensus time of the \hmaj dynamics with \(k \gg 1\) opinions.
 In this paper, we take a first step into the analysis of the \hmaj dynamics.
 As we will show, our main effort basically is providing a lower bound to \(\expect[\conf_{t+1}(1) - \conf_{t+1}(2) \mid \conf_t]\), supposing that opinion 1 is the plurality opinion at round \(t\), and opinion \(2\) is the opinion supported by the second-largest community.